 The course is optional, in-person/hybrid, and is offered to you free of charge.
 You are encouraged to take it to learn more about and experience the City of San Francisco.
 You can sign up when completing your course preference wishlist.

-All students will need to set up an SF State ID and Password to be able to log in to their student accounts to register for classes.
-If you don't have an SF State ID please see SF State Password and ID.
+All students will need to set up an SF State Login and Password to be able to log in to their student accounts.
+Don't have an SF State Login?
+Create SF State Login.

 The course number determines the level of the class.